- Thu 3 December 2020 to Sun 7 March 2021

 - 01227 862 162

-Bring your family and friends along and join us for this interactive exhibition opening on Saturday 7 November in time for Rupert Bear centenary celebrations!
+Bring your family and friends along and join us for this interactive exhibition celebrating the Rupert Bear centenary!

 November 8th 2020 is the 100th anniversary since Rupert the Bear first appeared in print in the Daily Express newspaper.